Richard Charles Patrick Hanifen: Early life and education

-Hanifen was born on June 15, 1931, in Denver, Colorado, the third of four children of Edward Anselm and Dorothy Elizabeth (née Ranous) Hanifen.
+Richard Hanifen was born on June 15, 1931, in Denver, Colorado, the third of four children of Edward Anselm and Dorothy Elizabeth (née Ranous) Hanifen.
 Edward Anselm co-founded an investment firm in Denver.
-As a child, Hanifen suffered from chronic asthma.
+As a child, Richard Hanifen suffered from chronic asthma.

-Hanifen received his early education at the parochial school of St. Philomena Parish in Denver, where he occasionally served as an altar server.
+Richard Hanifen received his early education at the parochial school of St. Philomena Parish in Denver, where he occasionally served as an altar server.
 He attended Regis High School in Aurora, Colorado, while working as a delivery boy for a grocery store.
 After graduating from high school in 1949, Hanifen enrolled at Regis College in Denver.
 He earned a Bachelor of Science degree in accounting from Regis in 1953.

 In 1953, Hanifen began his studies for the priesthood at St. Thomas Aquinas Seminary in Denver.
 During his studies, he was selected to participate in an experimental pairing between St. Thomas and the Catholic University of America in Washington, D.C.
 He later earned a Bachelor of Sacred Theology degree from Catholic University in 1959.

 Priesthood

-On June 6, 1959, Hanifen was ordained a priest by Archbishop Urban J. Vehr at the Cathedral of the Immaculate Conception in Denver Hanifen's first assignment after ordination was as an assistant pastor at Our Lady of the Mountains Parish in Estes Park, Colorado.
+On June 6, 1959, Hanifen was ordained a priest by Archbishop Urban J. Vehr at the Cathedral of the Immaculate Conception in Denver.
+Hanifen's first assignment after ordination was as an assistant pastor at Our Lady of the Mountains Parish in Estes Park, Colorado.
 He then served at the Cathedral of the Immaculate Conception Parish.
-In 1966, Hanifen entered Catholic University of America, earning a Master of Arts degree in guidance and counseling.
+In 1966, Hanifen entered Catholic University, earning a Master of Arts degree in guidance and counseling.

 In 1968, Hanifen received a Licentiate of Canon Law from the Pontifical Lateran University in Rome.
-During his time in Italy, he and some of his fellow students visited Florence, experiencing the 1966 flood of the River Arno.
+During his time in Italy, he and some fellow students visited Florence, experiencing the 1966 flood of the River Arno.
 Following his return to Denver in 1968, Hanifen served as vice-chancellor of the archdiocese and secretary to Archbishop James V. Casey.
 In 1969, he was appointed as chancellor of the archdiocese.

 Auxiliary Bishop of Denver

-On July 6, 1974, Pope Paul VI appointed Hanifen as an auxiliary bishop of the Diocese of Denver and titular bishop of Abercornia.
-He was consecrated on September 20, 1974 by Archbishop Casey, with Bishops George R. Evans and Charles A. Buswell serving as co-consecrators.
+On July 6, 1974, Pope Paul VI appointed Hanifen as an auxiliary bishop of Denver and titular bishop of Abercornia.
+He was consecrated at the Cathedral of the Immaculate Conception on September 20, 1974, by Archbishop Casey, with Bishops George R. Evans and Charles A. Buswell serving as co-consecrators.
 As an auxiliary bishop, Hanifen was appointed as episcopal vicar for the southern area of the archdiocese in 1975.
 Hanifen was in Rome for a one-month study sabbatical when Pope John Paul I was elected in the papal conclave of August 1978; Hanifen participated in the new pope's Inauguration Mass on September 3, 1978.